costingh/todo-app-django/README.md

 ## Dark-mode

 The app has light/dark mode implemented.
-To achieve this, the local storage is used.
+To achieve this, the local storage was used.

+## Tech-stack:
+* HTML
+* CSS
+* Python
+* JavaScript

 ## Database